Egypt–Qatar relations

-Egypt–Qatar relations are the bilateral relations between the State of Qatar and the Arab Republic of Egypt.
+Egypt–Qatar relations are the bilateral relations between the Arab Republic of Egypt and the State of Qatar.
 They first began in 1972.

 Diplomatic representation

 By January 1973, just two years after Qatar gained its independence, Egypt was among the eighteen countries that Qatar appointed an ambassador to.

 Political disputes

 Egypt boycotted the MEMA Conference in Qatar in 1997 after asserting that Qatar was financing Islamic militant organizations in Egypt.
 They also accused Qatar's media of harboring an anti-Egypt agenda.
 The conflict was mediated by Saudi Arabia later that year, but weeks after the intervention, Qatari authorities laid off 700 Egyptian workers in private and public sectors.
 During the conference, the Qatari foreign minister accused Egypt of supporting the 'plotters', referring to the 110 individuals tried over the February 1996 counter-coup attempt against emir Hamad bin Khalifa Al Thani.
-Qatar began denying entry visas to Egyptian citizens and reportedly harassed Egyptian laborers.
+Qatar began denying entry visas to Egyptian citizens and authorities reportedly harassed Egyptian laborers.

-Since 2010, Qatar has introduced conditions for low paid migrant workers including raising the minimum wage and addressing the more effective labour mobility.
-In 2021, the head of World Cup 2022 organising committee, Hassan Al Thawadi acknowledged Qatar’s measures towards improving labour reforms that benefited workers.